krueg22r/misc-scripts/README.md

 for a bridged naphthalene dimer based on a LAMMPS molecular dynamics trajectory.
 Each is plotted in a histogram, which is saved in a pdf file.

+LammpsAnalysis/plotThermo.ipynb is a jupyter notebook demonstrating how to make a quick plot of important thermodynamic quantities from a LAMMPS MD run.

 lammpsFileMerge.py merges two LAMMPS format data files (which have info about molecule coordsinates, bonds, etc).
 The online LigParGen server can produce files for a single molecule, but since I work with dimers, I needed this script